djordjedjukic/telemetry-data-hub/README.md

 I would add paging in filtering because now the result can contain a lot of data.

+Dependency injection is something that can be improved.

 I am using test instance for raven and you can see the data here, after you run the project: http://live-test.ravendb.net/studio/index.html#databases/documents?&database=telemetry-test